openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 ---
 sidebar_position: 60
 sidebar_label: Kubernetes
+title: Kubernetes Quickstart
 ---

-# Kubernetes Quickstart
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-`minikube` quickly sets up a local Kubernetes cluster on macOS, Linux, or Windows.
+`minikube` quickly sets up a local Kubernetes cluster on macOS, Linux, or Windows (WSL2).
 This quickstart is a great way to explore running your own OpenZiti Controller and Router(s).
-I'll assume you have a terminal with BASH or ZSH terminal for pasting commands.

-## Before You Begin
+## Tools of the Trade

-`minikube` can be deployed as a VM, a container, or bare-metal.
-We'll use the preferred Docker driver for this quickstart.
+We'll use the preferred `minikube` Docker driver for this quickstart.
 You can run `minikube` in WSL with Docker Engine or Docker Desktop, but keep an eye out for one extra step to run `minikube tunnel` at the necessary point in the process.

 1. [Install Docker](https://docs.docker.com/engine/install/)
 1. [Install `kubectl`](https://kubernetes.io/docs/tasks/tools/)